Hobart Rivulet

 The Hobart Rivulet, part of the River Derwent catchment, is an urban stream located in the Hobart hinterland and flows through and underneath the city, in Tasmania, Australia.

 Course and features

 The rivulet rises on the slopes of Mount Wellington and flows generally northeast over O'Grady's Falls, Strickland Falls, through South Hobart and past what was known as the World Heritage-listed Cascades Female Factory towards the Hobart central business district.
 As a result of urban development, the natural course has been altered significantly.
-The lower portion of the rivulet has been piped through the city and runs below the central city area.
+While the mouth of the rivulet originally emptied into Sullivans Cove, the lower portion of the rivulet has been piped through the city and runs below the central city area.
 The rivulet emerges again near the Royal Hobart Hospital on Collins Street before flowing underneath the Cenotaph and emptying into the Derwent.
 The rivulet descends 544 m over its 7.3 km course.

 Regular tours of the rivulet once took place under the CBD.

 The sandstone Wellington Bridge (1841) over the rivulet lies under the Elizabeth Street Mall, and is visible through a viewing portal there.
+Other bridges across the rivulet include the Harrington Street Bridge built in 1844, and the Molle Street Bridge built in 1866.